 The Louisiana Department of Natural Resources created the Louisiana Revolving Loan Fund Program to encourage the development, implementation and deployment of cost-effective energy efficiency, compressed natural gas (CNG) refueling and vehicle, and renewable energy projects in Louisiana, and to support the creation of additional employment opportunities and other economic development benefits.

 4. Anticipated Funding

-Approximately \$6,000,000 of ARRA SEP funds remain available for loans to be awarded under these Program Guidelines.
+ARRA SEP funds became available for loans to be awarded under these Program Guidelines on January 1st, 2018.
 This will be a competitive funding process.

 5. Timeline